stephenikuomola/article-preview-component/README.md

 ## Contact

-If you want to contact me or comment on my solution you can reach out to me on [Twitter](https://twitter.com/_TraverseDOM), [LinkedIn](https://www.linkedin.com/in/ikuomola-stephen/) or [FrontendMentor](https://www.frontendmentor.io/profile/TraversetheDOM).
+If you want to contact me or comment on my solution, you can reach out to me on [Twitter](https://twitter.com/stephenikuomola), [LinkedIn](https://www.linkedin.com/in/ikuomola-stephen/) or [FrontendMentor](https://www.frontendmentor.io/profile/stephenikuomola).

 ## License

-This project is **free to use** and does not contain any license.
+This project is **free to use** and contains no license.